alaudet/raspi-sump/docs/quick_start.md

 In home directory
 =================
-Create raspi-sump and raspi-sump/csv directories
+Create raspi-sump, raspi-sump/csv, raspi-sump/logs directories

 Copy raspisump.py to /home/pi/raspi-sump

 Copy .raspisump.conf to /home/pi/raspi-sump

-Make raspisump.py executable by running    sudo chmod +x raspisump.py
+Make raspisump.py executable by running    'sudo chmod +x raspisump.py'

 Copy checkpid.py to home/pi/raspi-sump

-Make checkpid.py executable by running    sudo chmod +x checkpid.py
+Make checkpid.py executable by running    'sudo chmod +x checkpid.py'

 Edit .raspisump.conf
 ====================

 Do not edit the raspisump.py file.
-All configurations for are recorded in .raspisump.conf
+All configurations are recorded in .raspisump.conf

+See the configuration file for explanations of variables.

 Hardware